 He is the last male who can claim of having three chiefs from three different reservations on his lineage of descendency.
 Peter has been teaching his children to be proud of whom they are and to thank the Creator for the good life He has given us.

 Peter is also a storyteller.
 He shares Inktome legends.
 Peter can relate ceremonies of the Assiniboine.
-Among them are feast of the dead, wake, memorial feast, moccasin/hand games, medicine lodge, quarterly singings, fasting, sweat lodge, reclamation of the spirit, healing, spirit calling, pipe ceremonies, naming, give away, taking the medicine, feeding the night spirits, feeding the little people, and first hunting/first kill.
+Among them are a feast of the dead, wake, memorial feast, moccasin/hand games, medicine lodge, quarterly singings, fasting, sweat lodge, reclamation of the spirit, healing, spirit calling, pipe ceremonies, naming, give away, taking the medicine, feeding the night spirits, feeding the little people, and first hunting/first kill.
 He tells one story of how smallpox wiped out all the Assiniboines in four reserves in the area he comes from.
-He is a whip man and whistle man at powwows, and a stickman for the round dance.
+He is a whip man and whistle man at powwows and a stickman for the round dance.
 He has been a pipe carrier since the age of nine and now carries four pipes.
-He is also a head ladle man at ceremonial feeds, Sweat lodge keeper and Sun dance lodge keeper (Assiniboine medicine lodge).
+He is also ahead ladled man at ceremonial feeds, Sweat lodge-keeper, and Sundance lodge-keeper (Assiniboine medicine lodge).

 RR 1 Box 70

 Harlem, MT 59526